abhinav-nath/git-commands/git-tags.md

 # Git Tags

-Git has the ability to tag specific points in a repository’s history as being important.
+Git has the ability to tag specific points in a repository's history as being important.
 Typically, people use this functionality to mark release points (v1.0, v2.0 and so on).

 ### Listing Your Tags